matthewkling/ggcube/README.md

 Lighting of surface and prism layers is controlled by providing a `lighting()` specification.
-Light can be mapped to an aesthetic variable using `after_stat(light)`, or can be used to `blend` highlights and shadows into otherwise-defined color and fill aesthetics.
+Light can be mapped to an aesthetic variable using `after_stat(light)`, or can be used to `blend` highlights and shadows into otherwise-defined color and fill aesthetics:

 ``` r
 ggplot(sphere_points, aes(x, y, z)) +